 - Hormone replacement medications.
 Medications are available to temporarily reduce severe symptoms associated with menopause, such as hot flashes or night sweats.

 - Eflornithine (Vaniqa).
 This prescription cream may slow excessive facial hair growth in women.

 - Anti-androgen medications.
 Medications that block the predominately male-sex hormone androgen can help limit severe acne and excessive hair growth or loss.

 - Clomiphene (Clomid) and letrozole (Femara).
 These medications help stimulate ovulation in people with PCOS who are trying to become pregnant.
-Those with PCOS and infertility may also be given injections of gonadotropins to help increase the chances of pregnancy.
+Doctors may also give those with PCOS and infertility injections of gonadotropins to help increase the chances of pregnancy.

 - Assisted reproductive technology.
 In vitro fertilization (IVF) may be used to help those with PCOS complications get pregnant.

-Treatment options for anyone with hormonal imbalances include:
+Treatment options for males with hormonal imbalances include:

 - Metformin.
-A medication for type 2 diabetes, metformin can help manage or lower blood sugar levels.
+A medication for PCOS and diabetes, metformin can help

 - Levothyroxine.
 Medications containing levothyroxine, such as Synthroid and Levothroid, can help improve symptoms of hypothyroidism.